kyma-project/istio/docs/contributor/04-10-technical-design.md

 ##### istio-healthz Virtual Service

-Isito-healthz Virtual Service offers the possibility of monitoring Istio externally by exposing an endpoint.
+Istio-healthz Virtual Service offers the possibility of monitoring Istio externally by exposing an endpoint.
 This resource is not part of Kyma Istio Operator.
 Therefore, a user who needs such external monitoring must take care of this particular configuration.

 ##### Global mTLS PeerAuthentication